m-weigand/ccd_tools/Readme.md

 Documentation
 -------------

- * Documentation can be found in docs/
+ * Documentation is located in docs/
- * The sphinx-generated documentation can be found in docs/doc
+ * The sphinx-generated documentation is found in docs/doc
- * For the internal version related literature can be found in docs/literature